 Accepting Applications for Firefighter/EMT

-The Gravette Fire Department is seeking applicants for the position of firefighter/EMT.
+The Gravette Fire Department is seeking applicants for the full-time position of Firefighter/EMT.
 Applications are available at City Hall or on the City's website under the 'About' tab.
-Completed applications can be submitted at City Hall or emailed to firstname.lastname@example.org.
+Completed applications can be submitted at City Hall or emailed to email@example.com.

 The City of Gravette Firefighters perform many job duties, including fighting building and forest fires, providing emergency medical assistance and aiding victims.
 They conduct fire inspections, daily vehicle maintenance, hydrant flow testing, equipment testing, station maintenance and clean-up, and other duties as assigned, while working a 48 on 96 off work schedule.